 Various Artist digitally remastered "physical CD" (taken from the original vinyl masters) can be found by searching Western Ranch Oldie Pops on "Amazon" only under the music category.
 Or, copy and paste link below:

 Digital downloads are available on many on-line music stores.
 Click on link at bottom of this page for itunes store.

 Esther Casteel started writing songs and composing music from about 1926-30.
-Western Ranch Music has been an ASCAP licensed record label since about 1952 and ASCAP licensed since 1968.
+Western Ranch Music has been a record label since about 1952 and ASCAP licensed since 1968.
 Preserved for family and the artists and band members who recorded under the label and the writers and composers who Esther Casteel, worked with over many years.
 Over 200 of Esther's songs are recorded under Western Ranch Music Record Label.

 Esther, designed her label around 1950, while living in New Mexico.
 She moved to California where she obtained her recording license in 1952.
 Esther was also an oil on canvas painter of western scenery, maker of Cowboy/Cowgirl and Native American Indian dolls, maker of pottery, bead and leather works and horse halters and tack.

 Some Bands and Artists contracted under her label and those who performed using her songs from the 1950’s to 1995, were Cecil Ziebart and The Polka Pals, Ked Killen and The Western All Stars, Lee Felts and The Feltons, John York, Virge Brown and The Saddle Mates, Gordon Harris and Western Four.
 The Pell Brothers performed Esther’s song Big Earl, and recorded under Western Ranch Music and the Elliot Brothers Ork, recorded under Esther’s Label.
 Tex Ritter and Ked Killen performed Esther’s “Hey Pretty Mama” song.
 Hey Pretty Mama, earned a Red Hot Hit in 1968.